If you are new to content marketing, you have come to the right place! Here are some common questions you may have.

 Content marketing is being used by some of the greatest marketing organizations in the world, including P&G, Microsoft, Cisco Systems and John Deere.
 It’s also developed and executed by small businesses and one-person shops around the globe.

-According to the 2013 B2B Content Marketing Benchmarks, Budgets and Trends research, 9 out of 10 B2B marketers are using content marketing – regardless of company size or industry.
-And they are doing what it takes to bring about desired results:
+According to our annual Content Marketing Benchmarks, Budgets and Trends research, approximately 9 out of 10 marketers are using content marketing – regardless of company size or industry.

 How do I get started?